Aluminium bronze foundry in France

 According to archaeologists,

-Copper tubes used for water transportation were first employed in ancient Egypt around 2,750 BCE.
-A specimen from the temple near the Sahure Pyramid in Abusir is on display at the Berlin Museum.
-Despite the deteriorated state of the structure, the fact that the copper piping is still in good condition serves as evidence of the durability of copper as a piping material..
+Despite the poor condition of the structure, the fact that the copper piping is still in good condition demonstrates the durability of copper used as a piping material...

 temple Isis